ThomasByr/BioInfo-genome/README.md

 - selection can be made with anything in the tree (including not leafs folders and even files)
 - ~~dynamic selection does not display newly created files~~
 - removed `if __name__ == "__main__":` from `genome.py` (for double click to work)
+- bad paths hopefully fixed by removing `.pkl` files from sync to force rebuild on unknown OS